trevino200/Mastering-Kubernetes/Just-Enough-Containers.md

 root@minion-3:~#
 ```

+We can delate any container images with command below
 ```
 root@minion-3:~# docker rmi busybox
 Error response from daemon: conflict: unable to remove repository reference "busybox" (must force) - container 45427c2dd281 is using its referenced image 6d5fcfe5ff17